AWStudio-Joonk/react-super-variables/README.md

 ### SuperNumber

+Variables have their own built-in validation.

-if the new value is larger than the old one, the rounding goes up and around. when declaring a variable, it is assumed that the previous value was zero.\
+If the new value is larger than the old one, the rounding goes up and around. when declaring a variable, it is assumed that the previous value was zero.\
-The value not set is `null`
+The value not set is `zero`

 ```TSX
 interface SuperNumber{